waigo/waigo/README.md

 Let's say you have a plugin - `waigo-mongo` - which enables the use of MongoDB database connections.
 And let's say it provides the following module file: `support/db/mongo.js`.

 One `waigo.init()` has been called, if you then call `waigo.load('support/db/mongo')` the system will load the module file from the plugin module's `src` folder.
-If you were to now create `support/db/mongo.js` within your app's `src` folder then the app version would take precendence over the plugin version.
+If you were to now create `support/db/mongo.js` within your app's source folder tree then the app version would take precendence over the plugin version.

 Strictly speaking, location precendence is as follows: **App > Plugins > Waigo framework**.